 - Walk slowly to allow your body to acclimatise.
 (Even if you are super fit still walk slowly – AMS can affect everyone)

 - Trust your instincts and keep your guide informed.
 Never risk your health.

-Have you experienced altitude sickness?
-What are your tips for preventing it?
+Have you done any high altitude hikes?
+What are your tips for preventing altitude sickness?
 Tell me about your experiences in the comments below:

 Pin me on your travel boards on Pinterest for later